yvonneyeh/codecademy-takehome/frontend/README.md

-# 2020 Codecademy Internship Code Challenge (Frontend Software Engineer)
+# 2020 Codecademy Apprenticeship Code Challenge (Frontend Software Engineer)

 👋 Hi there!
 Thanks for taking the time to work on a frontend takehome assignment.